6 Uber Drivers Who Make Up to an Extra $450/Week Setting Their Own Hours

-So if someone told me I could make $300 to drive a little extra on the weekends, I’d scoff.
+So if someone told me I could make extra money by simply driving around town, I’d scoff.
 No way.

 But it’s possible with Uber — the popular ride-sharing app we’ve all likely heard of (except my 89-year-old Mimi who asked me what all the fuss was about the other day).

 I’ve used it plenty to get from point A to point B, but never really considered how much these drivers are earning — and just how easy it is to navigate.